 20-year-old man seriously injured after teen brother stabs him

 WICHITA, Kan.
-(KWCH) - A 20-year-old man was seriously injured Saturday morning after his teenage brother stabbed him multiple times.
+(KWCH) - A 20-year-old man was seriously injured Saturday morning after his teenage brother stabbed him multiple times, the Wichita Police Department said.

-The attack happened around 6:45 a.m. near Volutsia and 15th St. The man’s brother, a 17-year-old male, stabbed him in the chest, back, and left forearm, police spokesperson Rebolledo said.
+The attack happened around 6:45 a.m. near Volutsia and 15th St. The man’s 17-year-old brother allegedly stabbed him in the chest, back, and left forearm, WPD spokesperson Juan Rebolledo said.

 The man told police that he and his brother were arguing inside their house, and the argument escalated into a fight.

-Rebolledo said he’s not sure if punches were thrown before the knife was pulled out.
-Rebolledo said the victim’s account of the incident might change once he’s in better shape.
+Rebolledo said he’s not sure what exactly happened before the knife was pulled out.
+The victim’s account of the incident might be different once he recovers, Rebolledo said.

 “He’s bleeding, in pain, so the story might change in a couple days,” Rebolledo said.

-After being stabbed, the victim knocked on a neighbor’s door.
+After being stabbed, the man knocked on a neighbor’s door.
 Police were contacted.
 The teenager was arrested without incident.

-The victim was taken to a hospital in critical condition.
+The man was taken to a hospital in critical condition.
 He underwent surgery, and is now in stable condition, Rebolledo said.

 Copyright 2023 KWCH.
 All rights reserved.
 To report a correction or typo, please email news@kwch.com

-Note: Correction: This story originally said the victim was a teenager.
-He is a 20-year-old man.
-The alleged attacker is his 17-year-old brother.